danielvanc/Bookworm/README.md

 # Welcome to BK Worm!

-A useful book web app for book lovers , written in Remix!
+A useful, modern app for book lovers, written in Remix!

 And with the help of: